xarray-contrib/xarray-simlab/doc/create_model.rst

 .. literalinclude:: scripts/advection_model.py
    :lines: 40-49

-Grid x-coordinate values only need to be set once at the beginning of the simulation ; there is no need to implement ``.run_step()`` here.
+All grid variables are static, i.e., their values must be time-invariant.
+The ``x`` variable is declared using :func:`~xsimlab.index`.
+This is a specific kind of variable intended for storing coordinate labels, here useful for indexing any data on the grid. ``x`` values must be set somewhere in the process runtime methods and they should also be time-invariant (i.e., all index variables imply ``intent='out'`` and ``static=True``).
+Those values are set here once at the beginning of the simulation ; there is no need to implement ``.run_step()``.

 **ProfileU**